Tea and Health Benefits of Black, Green, Oolong, Yellow and White Tea

-The leaves are spread out once more but under temperature and humidity controlled conditions to assist fermentation.
-This results in the tea leaves attaining a dark copper color.
+The leaves are spread out once more but under temperature and humidity-controlled conditions to assist fermentation.
+This results in the tea leaves attaining a dark copper colour.

-The leaves are then hot air dried to produce the distinctive colored, brownish black tea which is the regular tea available.
+The leaves are then hot air-dried to produce the distinctive coloured, brownish-black tea which is the regular tea available.